roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Ingress management/Ingress FAQ.md

     nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"
 ```

-## Does Ingress pass through client IP addresses at Layer 7?
+## Does Ingress pass client IP addresses at Layer 7?

-By default, ingress-nginx passes through client IP addresses at Layer 7 based on the configurations of X-Forward-For and X-Real-IP.
-However, if X-Forward-For and X-Real-IP are specified in a request header from a client, the backend server cannot obtain the real client IP address.
+By default, ingress-nginx adds the X-Forward-For and X-Real-IP header fields to carry client IP address.
+However, if the X-Forward-For and X-Real-IP header fields are already added to the request by a client, the backend server cannot obtain the client IP address.

 Run the following command to modify the `nginx-configuration` ConfigMap in the kube-system namespace.
-This allows ingress-nginx to pass through client IP addresses at Layer 7.
+This allows ingress-nginx to pass client IP addresses at Layer 7.

 ```
 compute-full-forwarded-for: "true"